Perelandra0x309/secure-im/README.md

   <td></td>
 </tr>
 <tr><td colspan="4">
-  What the server sees:[1]<br>
+<pre>  What the server sees:[1]<br>
 - The phone number used for your registration.<br>
 - SHA-2 Hashes of your contacts' telephone numbers to check for a match.
 OWS claims to delete this as soon as it is no longer needed.
   What Signal claims to keep:<br>
 - The day you first joined the service<br>
 - The last day you used it.<br>
 Disadvantages:<br>
 - People must know your phone number.
-It is possible to register a burner number or a VOIP number, but this is an advanced-use case.
+It is possible to register a burner number or a VOIP number, but this is an advanced-use case.</pre>
 </td></tr>

 <tr>